 Put another way, it’s an extremely well-made video game.
 It recognizes itself as the launcher-based game that features protagonist lines like “Never thought I’d be blowing up my own house!”
 And it provides beauty and diversity in its modest pleasures.
 I haven’t had a chance to test the two-player online cooperative mode, but I understand that the consoles could lag a little bit—though on the PC, I haven’t had any issues.
 Apart from that, Evil West is very charming, violent, and glaringly outdated.
 Bulletstorm is it.
 It is an analgesic.
 Werewolves are all over the place.
 I also had a great time.

+Although the appeal is diminished by the slow tempo and simple character interactions, there are still some scary moments.
 Time and tragedy equal… mythology?
 The current cultural obsession with real crime and serial murderers is well-established, and The Devil in Me seems at ease drawing inspiration from this 1800s history.
 Though his legend claims him with owning the “murder castle” complete with traps and torture devices, “America’s first serial killer” and serial fraudster may never have had one, The Dark Pictures Anthology uses this story for their escape-room slasher entry.

 The Devil in Me opens at the renowned “murder castle” of Sherlock Holmes, where a hilariously caricatured Holmes serves as the host and indulges in menacing wordplay that his guests, a couple of goofy newlyweds, let sail over their heads.
 While creeping about, I fail an early heartbeat-rhythm quicktime event and see the wife break out in laughter.
 This earns me a dramatic irony-dripping warning from Holmes: we wouldn’t want to tumble and break our skulls open, would we?
 The two lovers are doomed even if I barely escape that destiny thanks to a better-timed QTE—after all, they are the prologue heroes.